RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Method

 \subsection{Distributional Critic}

 Risk-sensitive objectives such as CVaR require access to the entire return distribution.
-We therefore adopt a distributional critic $Z_\phi$ via IQN~\citep{dabney2018implicit}, building on the distributional Bellman operator in Eq.~\ref{eq:bellman_eq}~\citet{bellemare2017distributional}.
-We minimize a distributional Bellman residual with a quantile-Huber loss (with $\kappa\!=\!1$):
+We therefore adopt a distributional critic $Z_\phi$ via IQN~\citep{dabney2018implicit}, building on the distributional Bellman operator in Eq.~\ref{eq:bellman_eq}.
+Here $\delta_\phi$ is the \emph{quantile TD error} that matches the predicted quantile $Z_\phi(s,a;\tau)$ to the distributional Bellman target $r+\gamma Z_{\bar\phi}(s',a';\tau')$ with independently sampled quantile levels $\tau,\tau'$.
+We minimize a distributional Bellman residual: {

-This yields calibrated lower-tail quantiles that will directly drive the risk-aware actor update in Sec.~\ref{sec:risk_aware_actor}.
+} where $\mathcal L_\kappa(\delta;\tau)$ denotes the IQN quantile-Huber loss (with $\kappa\!=\!1$)~\citep{dabney2018implicit}; we provide its explicit form and implementation details in App.~\ref{app:impl_ramac}.
+This yields lower-tail quantiles that will directly drive the risk-aware actor update in Sec.~\ref{sec:risk_aware_actor}.

-\subsection{Risk-aware Generative Actor}
+\subsection{Risk-Aware Generative Actor}